jspsych/jsPsych/README.md

 Examples
 ----------

 Several example experiments and plugin demonstrations are available in the `/examples` folder.
-After you've downloaded the [latest release](https://github.com/jspsych/jsPsych/releases), double-click on an example HTML file to run it in your web browser.
+After you've downloaded the [latest release](https://github.com/jspsych/jsPsych/releases), double-click on an example HTML file to run it in your web browser, and open it with a programming-friendly text editor to see how it works.

 Documentation
 -------------